mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 I arrived at an answer without looking at the Vue.js or Cypress source code, though that was my next step, and doing so may yield a better solution.
-For now, this works well on complex Vuex elements on the forms I'm working with, and allows individual sections or the entire form to be filled out programmatically.
+For now, this works well on complex Vuex elements on the forms I'm working with, and allows individual sections or the entire form to be filled out programmatically with JavaScript, using the browser's own rendering engine.

 ## How it works

 The form is a single-page Vue app, and the [Requestly browser extension](https://requestly.io/) injects JavaScript onto the page after it loads.
 There are many ways to inject code onto a page using extensions (eg. [TamperMonkey](https://www.tampermonkey.net/)/[ViolentMonkey](https://violentmonkey.github.io/), [Autofill](https://chrome.google.com/webstore/detail/autofill/nlmmgnhgdeffjkdckmikfpnddkbbfkkk)) or proxies (eg. [Fiddler](https://www.telerik.com/fiddler), or [mitmproxy](https://mitmproxy.org/)).
 Requestly seems good because it has a nice interface and can also mock API calls.
-The code injected by Requestly sits on the local file system (checked out from git, but could be loaded raw from GitHub) and but currently served by a simple [PowerShell local web server](https://github.com/MScholtes/WebServer).
+The code injected by Requestly sits on the local file system (checked out from git, but could be loaded raw from GitHub?) and is currently served by a [PowerShell local web server](https://github.com/MScholtes/WebServer).

-This setup is ideal because it allows the automation to be used by a tester, developer, or product owner in a browser while manually working with the form, and also used in an automated system to run end-to-end regression test (eg. Cypress, TestCafe, Power Automate, and maybe even Selenium WebDriver).
+This setup is ideal because it allows the automation to be used by a tester, developer, or product owner in a browser while manually working with the form, and also used in an automated system to run end-to-end regression test (eg. Cypress, TestCafe, Power Automate, maybe even Selenium WebDriver).
 Previously, I was maintaining two separate automations: one for human use, one for end-to-end testing.

 The inspiration comes from my observation that modern test frameworks and tools run in the browser engine as JavaScript, rather than simulating user interface events with the WebDriver protocol.